YassineEddyb/minishell/README.md

 }	t_token;
 ```

-the <b>e_type</b> is an enum that return the index of the token assigned to it </br>
+<b>e_type</b>: is an enum that return the index of the token assigned to it </br>
-the <b>value</b> is the pyload of this token
+<b>value</b>: is the pyload of this token

-this porcess is called the <b>lexer</b>
+This porcess is called the <b>lexer</b>

-the iterate over the token and put every token in the cmd struct which hold all the necessary info to execute this command
+The iterate over the token and put every token in the cmd struct which hold all the necessary info to execute this command

 ```
 typedef struct s_cmd {